rlpy/rlpy/doc/make_policy.rst

 =====================

-This tutorial describes the standard RLPy :class:`~Policies.Policy.Policy` interface, and illustrates a brief example of creating a new problem domain.
+This tutorial describes the standard RLPy :class:`~rlpy.Policies.Policy.Policy` interface, and illustrates a brief example of creating a new problem domain.

 ..
 Below taken directly from Policy.py

-The Policy determines the discrete action that an :py:class:`~Agents.Agent.Agent` will take  given its current value function :py:class:`~Representations.Representation.Representation`.
+The Policy determines the discrete action that an :py:class:`~rlpy.Agents.Agent.Agent` will take  given its current value function :py:class:`~rlpy.Representations.Representation.Representation`.

-The Agent learns about the :py:class:`~Domains.Domain.Domain` as the two interact.
+The Agent learns about the :py:class:`~rlpy.Domains.Domain.Domain` as the two interact.
-At each step, the Agent passes information about its current state to the Policy; the Policy uses this to decide what discrete action the Agent should perform next (see :py:meth:`~Policies.Policy.Policy.pi`) \n
+At each step, the Agent passes information about its current state to the Policy; the Policy uses this to decide what discrete action the Agent should perform next (see :py:meth:`~rlpy.Policies.Policy.Policy.pi`) \n

 .. warning::